Who Killed The Junior Developer? - Slashdot

 no tomorrow (Score:2)

-Everybody wants someone already trained (Score:4, Insightful)
+Everybody wants someone already trained (Score:5, Insightful)

 They give a list of 10+ requirements that you are already supposed to know.